paalss/ranking-app/README.md

 # Ranking app (work in progress)
 A little web app for ranking your own defined elements, particularly products like books, movies and games.
-I will *possibly* implement options to export or share your list in the future.
-The app does support permanent saving, so your list is always accessible here.
+I will possibly implement options to import music from Spotify into list items.

 ![App_interaction](www/app/images/app/app-recording1.gif)

 ## Open web app (serve locally)
 This app isn't puclic on the web, it has to be served locally.

 You can choose to either serve this app using Docker or XAMPP.
-For a Docker guide, just continue this README.
-For a XAMPP guide, go to [this sub-directory's README](https://github.com/paalss/Ranking-app/blob/master/www/app/README.md) (Ranking-app/www/app/).
+For a Docker guide, read further.
+For a XAMPP guide, go to [this sub-directory's README](https://github.com/paalss/Ranking-app/blob/master/www/app/) (Ranking-app/www/app/).

 **Prerequisites**